c6o/docs/content/concepts/codezero-system.md

 The other major component of CodeZero is the CodeZero Hub.
 This is the backend system that powers the https://codezero.io and https://developer.codezero.io/ web applications.
 This portion of the CodeZero system is controlled and operated by CodeZero and provides APIs for creating a new cluster, sharing and finding CodeZero applications, managing pricing and billing, and by default provides the initial authentication mechanism for a CodeZero cluster.

 > [!NOTE]
-> With the exception of when a user first installs a cloud using the web interface (via https://codezero.io/), CodeZero never stores or maintains access to a customers cluster.
+> Except when a user first installs a cloud using the web interface (via https://codezero.io/), CodeZero never stores or maintains access to a customers cluster.

 ## Architecture